huweideveloper/validate-prop/README.md

 # validate-prop

-Test whether the data passes validation.
+Verify that the data is correct

 ## Install